Highlight your RSA Experience at the Author! Author! Happy Hour.

 HALOCK is deep in the regulatory compliance and security field, so we sometimes take for granted that words common to us, like “HIPAA,” are still not clearly understood.
 So let’s take a moment to lay out the basics of HIPAA.
 For deeper coverage into the HIPAA Security Rule, take the “master class” here.

-While presenting a talk at CAMP IT last week I got into a number of conversations with attendees about the Hand Rule.
+While presenting a talk at CAMP IT last week I got into a number of conversations with attendees about the Hand Rule and security costs.
 At HALOCK Security Labs we talk about the Hand Rule a lot.
-Also known as the Calculus of Negligence, it is a way that an organization can mathematically estimate what a “reasonable” investment […]
+Also known as the Calculus of Negligence, it is a way that an organization can mathematically estimate what […]

 I hear this question very often.
 It is similar to the question, “Is email HIPAA compliant?” or “Are texts HIPAA compliant?”
 And while my gut often kicks in and I want to easily say, “No!” that is often a bad answer.
 Here is why.
 We don’t know whether something is compliant or not if we […]